naffnuff/CppGuidelines/CppGuidelines.md

 Let raw pointers only point to single objects, as opposed to arrays.
 * *Reason:* There is really no need for built-in arrays anymore.
 Use `std::vector`, `std::string` or, for a thin abstraction of the built-in array, `std::array`.

-Polymorphic objects will mostly have to be held by (smart) pointer or reference, not by value.
+Polymorphic objects must be held by (smart) pointer or reference, not by value.
 * *Reason:* For polymorphic objects, value semantics causes [object slicing](https://en.wikipedia.org/wiki/Object_slicing).
-That is, copying is done using only static type information, and dynamic data is thereby destroyed.
+That is, copying is done using only static type information, and dynamic data is thereby corrupted and/or leaked.

 ## Smart pointers
 Only use smart pointers where there is an actual ownership.
 Arguments should usually be passed by reference (or pointer if `nullptr` is an acceptable value).